DebaChakIBM/PagedCarouselAnimations/README.md

     All of these are mandatory variables

-  The swipeEventHandler is an optional variable and can be used or not The sample of this addition can be viewed in `ContentView.swift` file
+  - `swipeEventHandler` : This is an optional argument that can be used to track which indec is currently being visible The sample of this addition can be viewed in `ContentView.swift` file